Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Results

 The results of our study reveal a strong anticorrelation between $r(t)$ and $\langle E(t)\rangle$, similar to what is observed in biological systems: when population activity (the number of excited qubits) reaches its maximum, it leads to a reduction in synaptic efficacy, which subsequently reaches a relative minimum.
 Conversely, when the level of excited qubits is at its minimum, the synaptic efficacy recovers and attains its maximum value.

 On average, the system remains near the ($N/2$) operating point, consistent with population-level homeostasis.
 As $N$ increases, the network exhibits enhanced neurodynamic stability: the variability of $E(t),$ i.e., the oscillation amplitude of the excited fraction, progressively diminishes, indicating more effective gain control and a more confined attractor landscape.
-Nevertheless, on longer timescales, transient excursions (spikes) in the excited fraction emerge; even so, synaptic efficacy acts as a negative feedback loop that promotes re-stabilization toward the initial population-activation set point.
+Nevertheless, on longer timescales, transient excursions (spikes) in the excited fraction emerge; even so, synaptic efficacy acts as a negative feedback loop that modulates the residence times around the initial population-activation operating regime.

 Third, we consider a fully silent initial condition in which no neuronal qubit is excited (see figure \ref{fig:2}).
 This scenario is analyzed with the same neuronal-qubit population size as in the preceding case and over identical temporal windows.
 Although the level of synaptic depression is not very high ($\tau_r=1$), the figure suggests that synaptic efficacy can function as a homeostatic feedback mechanism.
-Initially, relatively low values of $r(t)$ facilitate the activation of excited units when overall activity is low, leading to the growth of the red line toward its maximum.
+Initially, relatively high values of $r(t)$ facilitate the activation of excited units when overall activity is low, leading to the growth of the red line toward its maximum.
 This, in turn, triggers a subsequent decrease in synaptic efficacy (the blue line declining toward its minimum).
-At this point, $r(t)$ begins to limit the proliferation of excited units as activity peaks, causing a decline in activation (the red line decreasing after the maximum) and allowing $r(t)$ to recover (the blue line rising after the minimum).
-This interplay generates a predominantly oscillatory global dynamic in the system.
+At this point, $r(t)$ begins to reduce the instantaneous coupling as activity peaks, slowing the subsequent evolution and modifying the activation profile (the red line decreasing after the maximum), while $r(t)$ recovers (the blue line rising after the minimum).

-Moreover, as network size increases, the dwell time within a metastable regime -- where approximately half of the neuronal qubits remain excited -- lengthens.
-Nevertheless, the dynamics exhibit periodic excursions toward extreme states -- fully quiescent (0 \% excited) or fully saturated (100\% excited) -- which are actively corrected by synaptic homeostasis as explained above, preventing fixation in these boundary attractors and restoring population balance.
+Moreover, as network size increases, the dwell time within a metastable regime where approximately half of the neuronal qubits remain excited lengthens.
+Nevertheless, the dynamics exhibit periodic excursions toward extreme states fully quiescent (0 \% excited) or fully saturated (100\% excited) whose residence times are modulated by synaptic homeostasis as explained above, altering the temporal occupation of these boundary activation regions.

 Finally, it is noteworthy that, starting from an initial condition with no neuronal activity, the temporal evolution of the system spontaneously converges toward a population-level activity pattern consistent with the network normal operating regime.